BennyWang/KBinding/README.md

 KBinding
 ======================

-Android View Model binding framework write in kotlin, base on anko, simple but powerful.
+Android MVVM framework write in kotlin, base on anko, simple but powerful.

 ## Contents